 Your provider may also order:

 Liver function tests.
-This includes liver biopsy to look for damage, disease, and copper amounts.
+This includes liver biopsy to look for damage, disease, and

 MRI scan.
 You may need this if you have nerve problems or behavior changes.

 Many things may affect your lab test results.
 These include the method each lab uses

 to do the test.
 Even if your test results are different from the normal value, you